vsalex/messages/README.md

 Messages are generated every 500 ms. To generate message use any function with random text output.

+Every received message has 5% to error.
+Error messages goes to backend.
+There is option to run app with `getErrors` key - errors will show and cleaned up.

 Usage
 =====
 First of all you need to look at `settings.py` file and configure your